 - Regulated Entities

 - Public Information

 Oklahoma will continue to work with other states to ensure reciprocity and encourage uniformity with Nonresident Adjuster Licensing.
-The following states have a specific DHS license type in place to track and monitor the licensees that are designating their respective states as the “home state”.
-The license appears on the National Producer Database as a DHS license type.
-Oklahoma will not accept applications claiming the following states as the DHS unless the correct license is held in that state: TX, FL, IN, WY, MN
+The following states have a specific DHS license type in place to track and monitor the licensees that are designating those states as the “home state” for license compliance.
+The license appears on the National Producer Database notating DHS for that license.
+Oklahoma does not allow the designation of a home state that does not have a CE requirement.

-Individuals can designate Oklahoma as their DHS with proof of an examination.
+Individuals can designate Oklahoma as their DHS by passing the Oklahoma examination.
 Licensees designating Oklahoma as their home state will be subject to our continuing education requirements as well as other applicable requirements of our resident adjuster licensees.
-You must report Oklahoma as your DHS to other states where you hold a license.
+The licensee is required to report Oklahoma as their DHS to other states where they hold a license.

 All applications that do not qualify will be withdrawn.

 All adjuster license application fees are considered earned and nonrefundable.